February 7, 2025

 July

 If you sell flags, this is the month you’ve been waiting for.
-With Independence Day on July 4th, you can run promotions and offer patriotic products.
+With Canada Day on July 1st and America’s Independence Day on July 4th, you can run promotions and offer patriotic products.
 Prime Day, Amazon's annual sales event exclusively for Prime members, typically occurs in July.
 Prepare well in advance by optimizing your listings, stocking up inventory, and leveraging Amazon Advertising to maximize visibility and sales during this peak shopping period.

 During this period, you also want to do an inventory check for the back-to-school season and prepare for Black Friday and Cyber Monday.